Ahmed874Akmal/AWS/IAM/README.md

 ![Architecture](images/architecture.png)

-The IAM structure implemented in this lab consists of:
+The IAM structure implemented in this is consists of:

 - Three IAM Users:
   - user-1